(C) Copyright – 2009 – Athletics Illustrated

 I read the book “My Life on the Run” by Bart Yasso, the Mayor of Running, for clues to its relevance to his public image as defacto race ambassador at Runner’s World Magazine.
-I am happy I did, because, in many ways, the memoirs are a constant reminder echoing his life’s transition from misdirected youth to sub-elite runner and adventurer, to the present in how far he has come as a person.
-According to Bart, life’s journey is about how far we have come, not in how fast we run through it.
+I am happy I did, because in many ways the memoirs are a constant reminder echoing his life’s transition from misdirected youth to sub-elite runner and adventurer, to the present in how far he has come as a person.
+According to Yasso, life’s journey is about how far we have come, not in how fast we run through it.

 For those who haven’t read My Life on the Run here is a truncated synopsis:

-Soon Bart was warming the cracked leather stool at his favorite establishment, drowning his sorrows with cheap beer because that’s what he could afford and boredom, which was supplied a plenty.
-Bart does not share any dreams at this point.
-You would not be alone if you assume that Bart, a pharmaceuticals delivery driver by day and an apparent self-loathing wobbly-pop drinker by night, believed dreams were only for people who possess hope.
+Soon Yasso was warming the cracked leather stool at his favorite establishment, drowning his sorrows with cheap beer because that’s what he could afford and boredom, which was supplied a plenty.
+Yasso does not share any dreams at this point.
+You would not be alone if you assume that Yasso, a pharmaceuticals delivery driver by day and an apparent self-loathing wobbly-pop drinker by night, believed dreams were only for people who possess hope.

 The book is an extension of his slideshow that he entertains race participants with at pasta dinners everywhere.
 Bart calls the slideshow “Never Limit Where Running Can Take You”.
 If you have enjoyed his slideshows, you will definitely want to read the book.